bevyengine/bevy-website/content/news/2024-08-10-bevys-fourth-birthday/index.md

 Lots of people using Bevy in production!
 And those are just the ones I'm personally aware of!

+### Bevy ECS Maturity

+Unlike previous years, which each saw large and sweeping changes to highly trafficked Bevy ECS APIs ([Schedule v3](/news/bevy-0-10/#ecs-schedule-v3), [Schedule-First APIs](/news/bevy-0-11/#schedule-first-ecs-apis), [Bevy ECS V2](/news/bevy-0-5/#bevy-ecs-v2), etc), this year our core ECS APIs largely remained stable.
+We were able to layer big new features on top like [Hooks and Observers](/news/bevy-0-14/#ecs-hooks-and-observers), [Dynamic Queries](/news/bevy-0-13/#dynamic-queries), and [One Shot Systems](/news/bevy-0-12/#one-shot-systems) without people needing to rework their code.

+I expect this trend to continue going forward.
+We've spent _years_ iterating on the core Bevy ECS APIs and I think we've finally landed on something that can stand the test of time.
+Bevy ECS is ergonomic, delightful to use, and fast!

+This is also a pattern I expect to see in other areas of the engine: initial rapid and aggressive iteration to find the ideal designs, followed by stability and iterative improvements to solid foundations.

 ## There Is Always Room For Improvement

 ![improve](improve.svg)